risingisland/TagsForEvo/README.md

 # TagsForEvo
-Add tags to documents, display in DocLister, display in pages, and include a tag-cloud.
+Add tags to documents, display tags in DocLister, display tags in pages, and include a tag-cloud.

 Fashened to replace the old Ditto Blog tags with Doclister for Evo v1.4.12 and above.